On this page you can find:

 What are the current social restrictions?

-England is currently on step two of the route out of national lockdown.
+England is currently on step three of the route out of national lockdown.

 To find out what you can and cannot do, visit the government website.

 How do I report a potential breach of the social restrictions?

 To report a breach of the social restrictions to us, use the national online reporting form.

 Officers and PCSOs will be visible in your community to make sure everybody is following the social distancing restrictions.

 The social distancing restrictions apply to everybody.
 We trust that everyone will follow the advice and work with us to keep you safe.

 If a person, gathering, or business is found in breach of the restrictions, we will:

 - talk to them and help them understand the new restrictions